ch1bo/garmin-otp-authenticator/README.md

   - Or you can use a QR Code Reader APP to decode the QR Code
   - The secret key looks like: "32QXEKZZXO2ZVJJDWU2KTTDUZ52Q4USN"
 5. Pick the provider type, most likely its a time-based (TOTP) code

-### Text input controls

-* Use up/down or swipe to switch characters
-* Tap or the select button picks a character
-* Swipe back or back button deletes a character
-* Long press the screen or the select button first asks confirmation, and if long pressed again, continues

 ## Backup / Restore